 Since 2020, the term ‘social distancing’ has entered into popular usage.
 It is, of course, very important for the safety of both security personnel and patrons that at least 2 metres’ distance be put between you and any member of the general public at all times.

 Since the Coronavirus pandemic rocked the world last year, we’ve all become very much more aware of the distance we keep between one another and people are vastly less likely to respond negatively to greater distances between them and others.
 In fact, they will probably prefer it and see it as a gesture of consideration on your part.

-Maintaining a personal distance when having a conversation is considered normal behaviour, though other laws of non-verbal communication will always apply.
+Maintaining a personal distance when having a conversation is considered normal nonverbal behavior, though other laws of nonverbal communication will always apply.